pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-with-gke-auth.hbs.md

 # View resources on remote GKE clusters

-This section describes how to use Google Auth to add access-controlled visibility for a remote GKE cluster.
+This topic tells you how to use Google Auth to add access-controlled visibility for a remote GKE cluster.

 After the authorization is enabled, you can view your runtime resources on a remote cluster in Tanzu Application Platform GUI.
 For more information, see